 The six months after you leave full-time study is called your grace period.
-The date you leave full-time study is the date you last attend school and not the date of your graduation ceremony.
-During the grace period, your loans will accrue interest but you will not have to make payments.
+The date you leave full-time study is the date you last attended school and not the date of your graduation ceremony.
+During the grace period, your loans will accrue interest but you are not required to make payments.

 Make sure your lenders have your current contact information.
-They will mail you about your amount owing, when and how to make payments and interest rate information.
+They will mail you information about the amount you owe, when and how to make payments, and your rate of interest.

 The grace period is a good time to review your payment information and modify the terms if you need to.
 You will also be able to contact your lender after repayment begins to discuss or modify your repayment terms.

 After your six month grace period ends, you will automatically enter repayment and payments will be withdrawn from your bank account at the end of each month, unless you indicate otherwise.

 To find out how much your payments will be ahead of time, use the CanLearn Loan Repayment Estimator.